 Skip to main content

-This guide covers Ruby 2.7 (EOL: March 2023) and Rails 5.2 (EOL: June 2022)
+This guide covers Ruby 3.0 (EOL: March 2024), Ruby 2.7 (EOL: March 2023), Rails 6.1 (EOL: April 2024), and Rails 5.2 (EOL: June 2022)

 This guide covers OpenTelemetry instrumentation for legacy Rails applications running on end-of-life Ruby or Rails versions.
-While OpenTelemetry SDK technically supports these versions, they are no longer officially maintained or tested.
+The latest OTel Ruby gems now require Ruby >= 3.1, so users on older versions need pinned gem versions.
+While instrumentation works, these versions are no longer officially maintained or tested.

 ⚠️ Production Warning: Legacy versions have known limitations, security vulnerabilities, and reduced performance.
 We strongly recommend upgrading to supported versions.
 See Migration Path below.